S.C. Mom Says Baby Monitor Was Hacked; Experts Say Many Devices Are Vulnerable

 "It sounds like she did all the right things," Beardsley says.

-A family doesn't have to be targeted specifically in order to have a stranger peering inside their house, at least briefly, he says.
+A family doesn't have to be targeted specifically to have a stranger peering inside its house, at least briefly, he says.
 There are people who sweep the Internet looking for unsecured cameras, like cameras that still use the factory setting username and password, just to see what's on them.

 That said, he notes that most hackers are not sitting around watching babies sleep — "It's not super high-value," as he puts it.
 They're more likely to target the computer inside the camera, or the network it's on.
-But he knows that's not much comfort for anyone who finds themselves watched by a prurient hacker.
+But he knows that's not much comfort for people who find themselves watched by a prurient hacker.

 Summitt, for her part, has been frustrated by the number of people who say she should have known about the risks.